MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 Connect-ExchangeOnline -UserPrincipalName chris@contoso.com
 ```

 This example connects to Exchange Online PowerShell using modern authentication, with or without multi-factor authentication (MFA).
-We aren't using the UseRPSSession parameter, so the connection uses REST and doesn't require Basic authentication to be enabled in WinROM on the local computer.
-But, only the subset of frequently used REST API parameters are available.
+We aren't using the UseRPSSession parameter, so the connection uses REST and doesn't require Basic authentication to be enabled in WinRM on the local computer.

 ### Example 2
 ```powershell
 Connect-ExchangeOnline -UserPrincipalName chris@contoso.com -UseRPSSession
 ```

 This example connects to Exchange Online PowerShell using modern authentication, with or without MFA.
 We're using the UseRPSSession parameter, so the connection requires Basic authentication to be enabled in WinRM on the local computer.
-But, all Exchange Online PowerShell cmdlets are available using traditional remote PowerShell access.

 ### Example 3
 ```powershell